enderandpeter/FSND/projects/01_fyyur/starter_code/README.md

 Tested with Python 3.7

+A Postgres DB is required for the ARRAY column type

 Install the required packages, such as with `pip3 install -r requirements.txt` as noted below.

 ## Deployment

 1. Copy `config.py.example` to `config.py` if it does not yet exist.
-You may set Flask config variables here if you wish.
+You may set other Flask config variables here if you wish.
-1. Create the database you will use for this project and set `SQLALCHEMY_DATABASE_URI` in `config.py` to a DB URI.
+1. Create the database you will use for this project and make sure `SQLALCHEMY_DATABASE_URI` in `config.py` is set to a valid DB URI.
 1. Set the environment variables:

    * `FLASK_APP=app.py`